AnanthVivekanand/WebGRLC/README.md

 # WebGRLC

+## Compared to my newer web miner [here](https://github.com/KorkyMonster/WebGRLC-v2), this project was very inefficient.
+You should use the newer one.

 Is a Javascript cryptocurrency miner that *runs in a users web browser* and mines Allium-based coins, namely GRLC.

 Concept: Users that visit a website can utilize their spare CPU cycles to support the website.
 I believe browser-based cryptocurrency mining has a wide potential area to be used in - from such as in-game rewards to as an alternative to marketing ads.
 I believe browser-based cryptocurrency mining when used properly and with caution, can help support websites while offering a better browsing experience for the end user.